willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 ```

 Also look for errors in your browser's inspector on your post's page.
 Open the inspector near the comment form and look for errors.
 Open any underlying objects to see what Staticman/Heroku sent back when the comment_form was submitted.

+Note: Heroku logs are always shown in UTC time, +00:00.
+(Coordinated Universal Time, or GMT)

 ## Troubleshooting